zzjkf2009/Monocular-Visual-Odometry-For-Vehicle/README.md

 5. Take scale information from some external source and update the translation and Rotation.

 ----

 ## TO DO
 The limitation of the monocular visual odometry is that it can't evaluate the scale, which has a huge impact on translation.
 In order to resolve the problem, SVO (Fast Semi-Direct Monocular Visual Odometry) can be used.
 And the data from the IMU will provide a relative reliable scale value.
 The other problem is that: visual odometry alone is more practical in the static environment.
 If other objects (features) are moving, then the estimated pose will messed up.
-Thus, more sensors (eg. IMU) are needed for sensor fusion to optimize the pose result
+Thus, more sensors (eg. IMU) are needed for sensor fusion to optimize the pose result.

 ----
 ## Thanks
 * [Avi Singh's blog](https://avisingh599.github.io/vision/monocular-vo/): Monocular Visual Odometry using OpenCV